Antonio-Iijima/alvin/README.md

 ## The $\text{FUNARG}$ Problem

 The $\text{FUNARG}$ problem concerns handling functions passed as arguments or returned as return values.
 This problem can take two possible forms: upward and downward.
-Any language that desires to have first-class functions must either solve both, or compromise and sacrifice having true first-class functions. $\text{ALVIN}$ attempts to be in the former category.
+Solutions to this problem vary greatly across languages. $\text{ALVIN}$'s is fairly unique.

 ### Function IDs and $\text{FUNARG}$ Access

 Functions in $\text{ALVIN}$ are internally implemented as objects.
 When an $\text{ALVIN}$ function is created, whether by being defined with `def` or constructed and returned by another function, it initializes with a unique 15-digit ID or tag, e.g. `id:699082600495941.f`.
-Functions then use this ID to index a special dictionary `FUNARG`.
-In this dictionary, function IDs are the keys and Environments are the values.
+Functions then use their ID to index a special dictionary `FUNARG`, where function IDs are the keys and Environments are the values.
 Every function has its own personal Environment in this dictionary.
-Nothing is contained in a function's $\text{FUNARG}$ environment until the function is called, at which time its parameters are bound to their arguments.
+Although the entry in `FUNARG` is added when the function is created, nothing is contained in a function's `FUNARG` environment until the function is called, at which time its parameters are bound to their arguments.

 Now all this is not very useful, except when a function is about to return another function.
-If a function detects that its return value is of the `Function` type, it sets the output function's ID to be its own - effectively giving it access to its own scope - and then calls the output function's `refresh_id()` method, which does two things:
+If a function detects that its return value is of the `Function` type, it sets the output function's ID to be its own - effectively giving it access to its own scope - and then calls the output function's `refresh_id()` method, which gives it a new ID and binds the new ID to the old ID's Environment, effectively saving a replica of the parent function's Environment as its own.

-- Gives the function a new id and deletes the old one from `FUNARG`.
-This is essential for differentiating functions, as will be seen in the __Closures__ section.
-- Either carries over the old or creates a new Environment in `FUNARG` for the new ID

 We now have enough information to see how $\text{ALVIN}$ addresses both $\text{FUNARG}$ problems.